[Draft] Ritual Guide — witchcraftforbeginners

 • Wiccan Principles: Wicca is based on the principles of the Wiccan Rede (“An' it harm none, do what ye will”) and the Threefold Law (what you put out into the world returns threefold).

 • Chaos Magick Principles: Chaos magick is based on the idea that reality is malleable and that individuals can shape their experiences through focused intent and will.
+A 2019 study by The Witchcraft Research Association found that 20% of modern witches identify with chaos or experimental forms of witchcraft.

 Finding Your Path